 Franklin and Marshall College Rankings by Salary Score

-Franklin and Marshall College is ranked on 2 lists of the best colleges by earnings one year out of college.
+Franklin and Marshall College is ranked on 1 list of the best colleges by earnings one year out of college.

 Salary and Debt by Major at Franklin and Marshall College